Socialism in Egypt: 'Socialism without socialists'

-Nasser's solution to class struggle in Egypt was the Arab Socialist Union (ASU), whose goal was the facilitate the "melting away of class differences " through the "national alliance of working forces" between workers, peasants, intellectuals, national capitalists and soldiers.
-This is where the Egyptian socialists diverged from Marx; while Marxist believed in class struggle, Egyptian socialism believed in Arab unity, even among separate classes.
+Nasser's solution to class struggle in Egypt was the Arab Socialist Union (ASU), whose goal was to facilitate the "melting away of class differences " through the "national alliance of working forces" between workers, peasants, intellectuals, national capitalists and soldiers.
+This is where the Egyptian socialists diverged from Marx; while Marxists believed in class struggle, Egyptian socialism believed in Arab unity, even among separate classes.
 The 1962 July National Charter reserved at half of all elected seats for workers and peasants.
 The historian Zeinab Abul-Magd states that "it was socialism without socialists: the very ex-officers, bureaucrats, and socioeconomic groups that managed the state and ran the party did not in fact believe in socialism.
 They cheered for Nasser but were not particularly the faithful ideologues that he envisioned molding".
 This phrase was coined by the journalist Aḥmad Bahāʼ al-Dīn: "what we discover first, inside the UAR, is that the Revolution has concentrated its efforts on building the 'material characteristics' of socialist society without concentrating on its human characteristics,' i.e., the socialists!
 There can be no socialism without socialists!"

 Sadat

 After the death of Nasser, vice president Anwar Sadat assumed the presidency.
 He was quickly engaged in a power struggle with the head of the ASU, Ali Sabri.
-When Sadat proposed an Arab unification plan between Libya Egypt and Syria, the Supreme Executive Committee of the ASU rejected this plan; Minister of Defense General Muhammed Fawzi was also opposed.
+When Sadat proposed an Arab unification plan between Egypt, Libya and Syria, the Supreme Executive Committee of the ASU rejected this plan; Minister of Defense General Muhammed Fawzi was also opposed.
 Sabri and his clique schemed against Sadat, yet Sadat struck first.
 In what is now known as the Corrective Revolution, Sadat purged the Nasserist apparatus, including arresting Sabri and his supporters.
-Under Sadat, the Islamist right was brought back in the politics in a effort to move away from the leftism of the 1960s and towards a rightward policy shift towards privatization and neoliberalism.
+Under Sadat, the Islamist right was brought back in the politics in an effort to move away from the leftism of the 1960s and towards a rightward policy shift towards privatization and neoliberalism.

-In 1975, the ASU came to be split into three organizations, later separate parties: the leftists of the National Progressive Unionist Rally (also known as Tagammu) lead by former Free Officer Khaled Muhyi al-Din, the Sadatist centrists of the Egypt Arab Socialist Party lead by Mamdouh Salem, and the rightists of the Liberal Socialists lead by Mustafa Kamel Murad.
+In 1975, the ASU came to be split into three organizations, later separate parties: the leftists of the National Progressive Unionist Rally (also known as Tagammu) led by former Free Officer Khaled Muhyi al-Din, the Sadatist centrists of the Egypt Arab Socialist Party led by Mamdouh Salem, and the rightists of the Liberal Socialists led by Mustafa Kamel Murad.
 The period of 1976-1977 witnessed a brief renewal of democratic pluralism.
 The former Wafdists established a New Wafd Party, led by a now aging Fouad Serageddin.
 In the 1976 Egyptian parliamentary election, Sadat's organization won a decisive majority.
 Yet when the EASP started to criticize Sadat's Israel policy, he instead formed a new party, the National Democratic Party (NDP), which would rule Egypt until 2011.